 Note: The information entered in your Docketing Statement gets sent to the Pennsylvania Department of Revenue.
 They will create an account for your LLC (which will include a PA Revenue ID Number).

-The Department of Revenue will mail you a Welcome Letter with information in 3-4 weeks.
+The Department of Revenue will mail you a Welcome Letter with information within 3-4 weeks of your LLC being approved.
 All information entered here is private and won’t go on public record.

 Description of Business Activity